FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/start_here_odette/submitting_a_transfer_request.md

 > **Note**
 >
-> Do not set the NTYPE parameter.
+> Note: Do not set the NTYPE parameter.

 For fixed and variable formats, set the NLRECL parameter to indicate the maximum length of records, excluding delimiters if any.